doujiang24/lua-resty-kafka/README.md

 `syntax: size, err = bp:send(topic, key, message)`

-The `messages` will write to the buffer first.
+The `message` will write to the buffer first.
 It will send to the kafka server when the buffer exceed the `flush_size`, or every `flush_time` flush the buffer.